fatualux/python-notes/src/chapters/libraries/pandas.md

   students_df = pd.DataFrame(data)
   for (index, row) in students_df.iterrows():
       print(row)
-      # It prints out every row, and eack row is a pandas' serie
+      # It prints out every row, and eack row is a pandas' series
   ```

 ### 2. **Series**